 Enter the mass and initial velocity of two different objects undergoing an elastic collision.
-The calculator will calculator the final velocities of each object and the total kinetic energy.
+The calculator will calculate the final velocities of each object and the total kinetic energy.
+This calculator can evaluate any of the elastic collision values if the other variables are known.

 - Conservation of Momentum Calculator